St Thomas CE (VC) Primary School

 A person who reads everyday gets better at it over time.
 Not surprisingly, daily readers also gain more enjoyment from it than those that read less often.
 It can even improve memory and critical thinking skills.
 Please read to yourself, read to a family member or listen to someone else read, but try to read as much as you can.

 A full digital reading library is available on Oxford Owls.
 Our digital subscription has now begun so you can access many books from home (suitable for your childs reading level)!
-Passwords have been handed out to children, however, if this is misplaced please ask your child's teacher for a new one.
-If you prefer traditional books you will be given a book each Monday, please return it on a Friday so the book can be placed in isolation for 72 hours before it is used again. .
+Passwords have been handed out to children, however, if this is misplaced please email us for a new one.

 Here are a list of activities that you could be getting on with based around the book you are reading.